pyTigerGraph/pyTigerGraph/README.md

 {"visits": (1482, "+"), "max_duration": (371, "max")}
 ```

-Returns: a single number of accepted (successfully upserted) edges (0 or 1).
+Returns a single number of accepted (successfully upserted) edges (0 or 1).

 Note: If operator is "vertex_must_exist" then edge will only be created if both vertex exists in graph.
       Otherwise missing vertices are created with the new edge.